The Complete Guide to Website Project Management

 Creative space task: webpage creation and improvement

-The creation of a new webpage or it’s improvements can quickly become a multitude of tasks.
 We use a single task for web design project management.
-After testing some different configurations, we ended up organizing work in the following way:
+After testing different configurations, we ended up organizing work in the following way:

-• Assignees: Our team is quite small so there are only 2 people assigned to the task typically.
+- Assignees: Our team is quite small so there are only 2 people assigned.
 You can always add people later on if their input becomes relevant.
-Work and responsibilities typically include all skill sets within your website team.

-• Checklist: We make use of a well-documented checklist to highlight progress.
-The checklist includes: content framework, page outline, content writing, design complete, webflow complete, animations complete (if relevant), transferred to wordpress.
+- Checklist: We define different stages from start to finish: content framework, page outline, content writing, design complete, webflow complete, animations complete (if relevant), transferred to wordpress.

-• Attachments: We attach the page mock from Figma to the task so we can quickly get to work.
-These are usually separated across website categories: features, use cases, paid plans, homepage, etc.
+- Attachments: We attach the page mock from Figma to the task so we can quickly get to work.

 We sometimes want to make changes to an already improved webpage with a new section, visual, or changes to the copy or visual elements.
-We typically just move the initial page task back from ‘done’ to ‘backlog’ so we can access all the past discussions.
+We then move the initial page task back from ‘done’ to ‘backlog’ to access all past documentation.

 Creative space task: SEO related tasks

-• Assignees: SEO related tasks are typically assigned the content writer and SEO marketer.
-They sometimes also require input from the developer if there are any technical implementations.
+- Assignees: SEO related tasks are typically assigned the content writer and SEO marketer.

-• Labels: We typically highlight whether a task is inbound or outbound SEO work.
+- Labels: We highlight whether a task is inbound or outbound SEO work.

-• Attachments: A lot of our SEO work is stored on Google sheets or docs.
-We typically attach these to the task so we can more easily access them.
+- Attachments: A lot of our SEO work is stored on Google sheets or docs.
+We attach these to the task for easy access.

-There are typically tasks that repeat across cycles.
-We highlight the cycle in the task title (i.e. “September Sprint”) and duplicate the task when starting a new set of activities.
-Think of optimizing for orphaned content, in or outbound link communications, collaborating on guest posts, etc.
+Tasks often repeat across cycles.
+We highlight the cycle in the task title (i.e. “September Sprint”) and duplicate the task when the new sprint starts.
+Recurring activities typically include optimizing for orphaned content, in or outbound link communications and collaborating on guest posts.

 Development space task: Bug management

-There are a few information fields that we mainly use for these tasks:
+There are a few information fields that we use for these tasks:

-• Assignees: The task is typically assigned to the developer although sometimes it requires input from design or UX as well.
+- Assignees: Developer although sometimes it requires input from design or UX as well.

-We typically try to fix 10 bugs in every cycle and refresh the work every now and then by duplicating the task so the checklist does not become too long.
+We try to fix 10 bugs in every cycle and refresh documentation every now and then by duplicating the task so the checklist does not become too long.

 4. Set up your development cycle

-Development cycles are recurring time intervals between which we implement new improvements to the website.
-A development cycle is typically organized in a cycle or sprint and includes page creation improvements, SEO, and bug fixing tasks.
+Website work is set up in recurring development cycles.
+A development cycle is organized in a timed cycle or sprint and includes page creation improvements, SEO, and bug fixing tasks.

-Development cycles typically run for 2 weeks.
+Our development cycles run for 2 weeks.
 After that we push the changes live and start with a new set of tasks.
 Here are a few things you should keep in mind when setting up your development cycle:

 Decide on a timeframe